KhaledAjaj2026/portfolio-site/README.md

 # Portfolio Site - Khaled Ajaj

 A website for showcasing my ability in frontend devleopment while presenting a resume of experience and skillsets.
+Uses Tailwind for uniform styling conventions.

 ## Goals: